Ulysse-C/Projet_Serverless/README.md

 ### Roles
 You will need to create two new roles with IAM for your lambda functions, so you will chose the use case "Lambda".
-Both will need the policy : AWSLambdaBasicExecutionRole Then we added the policy : AWSLambdaSQSQueueExecutionRole (but I think it is possible to limit the permissions to the sqs we are using only)
+Both will need the policy : AWSLambdaBasicExecutionRole then, for the one putting in the sqs, the policy : AmazonSQSFullAccess  (but I think it is possible to limit the permissions to the sqs we are using only)
 And, for the lambda function interacting with the dynamo DB, add a inline policy, for the service dynamoDB, select the actions "PutItem" and "GetItem", finally, chose the dynamoDB you want to interact with as ressource, with it arn.
 ### lambda functions
 ```python